aframevr/aframe/docs/components/tracked-controls.md

 [handcontrols]: ./hand-controls.md
 [oculustouchcontrols]: ./oculus-touch-controls.md
 [vivecontrols]: ./vive-controls.md
-[daydreamcontrols]: ./daydream-controls.md
 [windowsmotioncontrols]: ./windows-motion-controls.md

-The tracked-controls component interfaces with tracked controllers. tracked-controls uses the Gamepad API to handle tracked controllers, and is abstracted by the [hand-controls component][handcontrols] as well as the [vive-controls][vivecontrols], [oculus-touch-controls][oculustouchcontrols], [windows-motion-controls][windowsmotioncontrols], and [daydream-controls][daydreamcontrols] components.
+The tracked-controls component interfaces with tracked controllers. tracked-controls uses the Gamepad API to handle tracked controllers, and is abstracted by the [hand-controls component][handcontrols] as well as the [vive-controls][vivecontrols], [oculus-touch-controls][oculustouchcontrols], [windows-motion-controls][windowsmotioncontrols] components.
 This component elects the appropriate controller, applies pose to the entity, observes buttons state and emits appropriate events.
-For non-6DOF controllers such as [daydream-controls][daydreamcontrols], a primitive arm model is used to emulate positional data.
+For non-6DOF controllers, a primitive arm model is used to emulate positional data.

 tracked-controls sets two components that handles different Web API versions for VR: